vcarluer/saber/README.md

 No Url adress bar (D'ho!)
 No tabs
 No bookmarks
-No download or storage access
+No download or system storage access
 No plugin
 No localisation
 No forward navigation button